kersorianek/mon-portfolio/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines.md

 - Questions to stakeholders to quantify their thoughts
 - Review of quantifiable data already available.

+When acquiring information from a large number of people: too numerous to interview with limited time and resources: a questionnaire survey might be employed.
+The poll requires users to select one of two options: agree / disagree or rate something.
+Do not believe that you can create a survey on your own, but rather that you can contribute important insight to it.
+A well-designed survey must provide qualitative information to characterize the market.
+It should never be used to prioritize needs or features.

 ## What are the different kinds of Survey?

 - Open Ended Questions: